vikash-india/UnixNotes2Myself/src/raspberrypi/003_raspberry_pi3_initial_setup.md

 sudo apt-get install vim-gtk
 ```

-### Initial Setup Using raspi-config CLI Tool or GUI Tool
+### Initial Rasbian Configuration Using raspi-config CLI Tool or GUI Tool

 ```bash
 # Use the CLI tool